Skip to main content

 Primary relevance

-IT professionals often carry significant financial commitments, mortgages, young families, education debt, and sometimes contractor or small-business obligations.
-Life cover pays a lump sum to nominated beneficiaries.
-Premiums are typically competitive for IT roles because the work is office-based with no unusual physical hazards.
+IT professionals often carry significant financial commitments: a mortgage, a young family, education debt, and sometimes contractor or small-business obligations.
+Life cover pays a lump sum to the people you nominate if you die, so those commitments do not fall on your family.
+Premiums are typically competitive for IT roles, because the work is office-based with no unusual physical hazards.

 Income protection